siderolabs/talos/website/content/v1.8/advanced/extension-services.md

 * `always`: restart service always
 * `never`: start service only once and never restart
 * `untilSuccess`: restart failing service, stop restarting on successful run

+### `logToConsole`

+Field `logToConsole` defines whether the service logs should also be written to the console, i.e., to kernel log buffer (or to the container logs in container mode).

+This feature is particularly useful for debugging extensions that operate in maintenance mode or early in the boot process when service logs cannot be accessed yet.

 ## Example